 Pearl is an organic material, pearls are relatively soft and can scratch easily, especially if stored with other jewellery.

 Avoid spraying perfume or other strong chemicals onto your pearls, and keep them away from direct heat.

 When cleaning your pearls, refrain from using any strong detergents.
 Instead, wipe them with a dry, lint-free fabric.

 Keep your pearls in a soft pouch made of chamois, silk or leather.
+Preferably in a humid place.
 Never in a plastic bag.